 Visit PRISONFIGHTSTORE.COM For More Authentic Merchandise

-Prison Fight is registered trade mark and a high quality sports equipment brand who support rehabilitation programs in prisons.
+Prison Fight is an international team of proponents of rehabilitation via martial arts, which developing sports initiatives in the prisons around the world since 2012.
+Prison Fight Team established a high quality sports equipment brand and a registered trade mark to support rehabilitation programs development.
 Main goal of Prison Fight is to assistant Department Of Corrections in implementation of rehabilitation programs among inmates.
 Prison Fight providing sports equipment and helping in organization of sports events inside prison walls.

 The ultimate aim of Department Of Corrections rehabilitation programs is to promote sport and good health among prisoners.
 Development of sports inside prisons walls can minimize the various internal problems such as drug abuse and violent behavior.
 Rehabilitation gives to prisoners a discipline and helping to stay focused, organized and motivated.
 Program is helping the prisoners to keep necessary link with society and it will help them in better social adaptation in the future.